expfactory/expfactory/docs/pages/1-generate.md

 docker run -v $PWD:/data vanessa/expfactory-builder build digit-span test-task
 ```

-## Summary
-This is a quick preview of running a quick server with gunicorn, Flask, and Docker.
-While this implementation isn't
-perfect for production, it will work reasonable well for a local lab that needs to run participants through a
-behavioral paradigm.
-Do you have a use case that warrants a different kind of database, experiment, or deployment?
-Please [get in touch](https://www.github.com/expfactory/issues) as I am looking to develop this.
+If you have any questions about the above, or want more detail, please [get in touch](https://www.github.com/expfactory/issues) as I am looking to develop this.

 # Custom Configuration
 If you want more specificity to configure your container, you might want to customize the database or experiment variables.
-There are **two** kinds of customization, the customization that happens **before** you build the container (akin to setting defaults for future users of it) and the customization that happens at runtime (meaning defining the database type when you start the container).
+There are **two** kinds of customization, the customization that happens **before** you build the container (for example, the experiments you choose to install, period, and any defaults you want set for running them) and the customization that happens at runtime (meaning defining the database type when you start the container).

 If you change the defaults, this means that any users that run your container (without specifying these variables) will get these as default.
 If you want your container to be most usable by others, we recommend that you don't do this, and keep the defaults as the most flexible types - a flat file system database and general study id (expfactory).

 If you leave these defaults, you (and the future users of your container) can then easily customize these variables when the container is started in the future.
 The risk of setting a default database like `sql` or `postgres` is that a user that doesn't know some credential needs to be defined won't be able to use the container.